Clicky

 Can you dehydrate frozen fish?
 (See THIS surprising answer!)

-No. The reason why you should not dehydrate fish that has been frozen is because when you freeze fish, the ice crystals can form inside the muscle tissue which can essentially puncture the cell walls of the fish as it expands.
+NO!
+The reason why you should not dehydrate fish that has been frozen is because when you freeze fish, the ice crystals can form inside the muscle tissue which can essentially puncture the cell walls of the fish as it expands.

 When cell walls are damaged, this can cause bacteria to form when dehydrating and the fish might not be safe to eat.